Museum of Man K-12 Education Programs

 Explore the indigenous culture of San Diego’s Kumeyaay people.
 See how the abundant natural resources of our region provided food, water, clothing, shelter, and medicine to local inhabitants.
 This exhibit of the indigenous Kumeyaay people of San Diego sheds light on the rich cultural history and traditions of San Diego County.
 Observe authentic artifacts such as: pottery, basketry, tools for hunting, traditional dress, and objects of daily life.
 Learn how the Kumeyaay adapted and utilized seasonal resources responsibly and respectfully in a diverse climate before freeways and supermarkets.

-Guided tours and workshops are designed for students in the 3rd grade and up.
+Guided tours and workshops are designed for students in the 3rd to 5th grade.

 Race: Are We So Different?